boshmaf/sypy/README.md

         results.specificity()
     )

+How easy it is to extend?

-Finally, SyPy is built on top of [NetworkX](http://networkx.lanl.gov/), and hence it can support most of Networkx functionality (e.g., plotting), which also means it is easily extensible.
+SyPy is built on top of [NetworkX](http://networkx.lanl.gov/), and hence it can support most of Networkx functionality (e.g., plotting), which also means it is easily extensible.
 For example, you can visualize any region or network as follows:

     sybil_region.visualize()
     sybil_region.visualize(file_path="/tmp/{0}".format(sybil_region.name))